skeptycal/scancat/readme.md

 - Are mail records set up for the domain?

 ## Features
-You can pass a URL to Scan Cat with with the url param: https://www.scancat.io/?url=example.com
+You can pass a URL to Scan Cat with the url param: https://www.scancat.io/?url=example.com

 ## Limitations